nlp-236299/data/README.md

 # Data
-Public repository of data used in course 236299.
+Public repository of data used in the Technion NLP course 236299